-Federal law determines who can be provided tax-favored coverage through the BESTflex Plan.
+Federal law determines who can be provided tax-favored coverage through your flexible compensation plan.
 Usually, this includes any person for whom you can claim a deduction on your personal tax return, explained further in the following sections.
-This could be a spouse, child, or other dependent, as long as that person is covered by a benefit included in the BESTflex Plan.
+This could be a spouse, child, or other dependent, as long as that person is covered by a benefit included in your flexible compensation plan.